PudgyPoppins/caps/README.md

 * ## Logging
 	* When a user signs up for an event, after the event has happened, then the nonprofit representative can verify that they helped out
 		* Add another crontab job that runs every 30 minutes.
 Filter for all of the volunteering events that happened more than one day ago.
 Send one email to nonprofit reps listing all of the attendees who didn't have their hours verified so far.
-	* Nonprofit representatives can also add a log for a user without an event
-	* Users can add their own logs.
-They can select a nonprofit that's already added or write in their own.
-They can write in their hours, too.

 	* Should logs show up on user calendars as events?